 2. LU card

-On the LU card web site you will find information on where and when to get your card.
+On the LU card website, you will find information on where and when to get your card.
 You will also find your PIN code there.
-Because of COVID-19, it can be a good idea to get your LU card as soon as possible, avoiding long queues.

 This is how you find course literature and other material

-Reading lists are available on your departmental web site or on the learning platform used by your department.
+Reading lists are available on your departmental website or the learning platform used by your department.

 Search for books in the library catalogue LUBcat.
-This is where you will see which library holds the book and which shelf it is located on.
-If all copies are taken, you can reserve the book.
-In LUBcat you can also check when to return the books you have borrowed.
+In LUBcat, you will see which library holds the book and on which shelf you will find it.
+You can reserve the book if all copies are on loan.
+In LUBcat, you can also check when to return the borrowed books.

-You are welcome to borrow your course books already before the introductory meeting, in order to avoid crowds in your library.
+You are welcome to borrow your course books before the introductory meeting, to avoid crowds in your library.

 This is how to get help with reading difficulties

-If you have dyslexia, are visually impaired or have other reading difficulties, please contact your faculty library in order to receive adjusted course literature, like talking books.
+If you have dyslexia, are visually impaired, or have other reading difficulties, please contact your faculty library to receive adjusted course literature, like talking books.

-Several of the university computers are equipped with different assistive software.
-You can also install these on your own computer.
+You can find different assistive software on several of the university computers.
+You can also install these on your computer.

 This is where you can study

-LUBsearch is a joint entry point to library resources.
-Here are articles, journals, dissertations and books.
-If you are outside the campus, you will need to log in with your student account in order to access the full texts.
-Our subject-specific database are available at Databases A-Z. A joint entry to our e-journals and e-books is ePublications.
-You will need to log in with your student account in order to access the resources.
+LUBsearch is a common entry point to library resources.
+Here are articles, journals, dissertations, and books.
+If you are outside the campus, you must log in with your student account to access the full texts.
+Our subject-specific databases are available in Databases A-Z. A joint entry to our e-journals and e-books is ePublications.
+You must log in with your student account to access the resources.